-Several previous audit reports have included concerns and recommendations relating to timely sales and use tax discounts and internet sales.
-State laws allowing retailers to retain a portion of sales and use taxes collected if they remit the taxes to the Department of Revenue timely result in the state and local governments forgoing significant revenues.
+As noted in several previous audit reports, state laws allowing retailers to retain a portion of sales and use taxes collected if they remit the taxes to the Department of Revenue timely result in the state and local governments forgoing significant revenues.
 Missouri's timely sales and use tax discount is the most generous such discount in the nation, and significantly benefits the state's largest retailers.
-In addition, Missouri is one of two states with statewide sales taxes that have not passed legislation to allow for the collection of sales tax on online purchases made from out-of-state sellers or to participate in the Streamlined Sales and Use Tax Agreement, costing the state millions in potential sales tax revenue.